Voyage 500 · S/V Tropicalia

 What is a Voyage 500? +

-The Voyage 500 is a 50-foot cruising catamaran designed by Simonis Voogd and built in South Africa by Voyage Catamarans.
-It is known for its solid build quality, comfortable living spaces, and strong bluewater sailing performance.
-The design was popular with long-range cruisers and liveaboards.
+The Voyage 500 is a 50-foot cruising catamaran designed by Simonis Voogd and built in South Africa by Voyage Yachts, which has retired the 500 model but actively builds larger luxury cats.
+There is an active and supportive Voyage Catamaran Owners Worldwide Facebook group.
+Voyage yachts are known for their solid build quality, comfortable living spaces, and strong bluewater sailing performance.
+The owner's version, like Tropicalia, is popular with long-range cruisers and liveaboards.
+Voyage also made a 4-cabin version of the 500, which was popular in the Caribbean charter circuit.
+Voyage has an active luxury crewed charter base in the Virgin Islands.

 Why are you selling? +